No Science Guide: What’s the Ideal Wattage for Vaping?

-If you are chasing the perfect flavor, our advice is to start low with an e-liquid and slowly work your way up until you find the sweet spot.
+If you are chasing the perfect flavor, our advice is to start low with a vape juice and slowly work your way up until you find the sweet spot.

 Generally speaking, if you are have a delicate flavor like fruit, you are better off going for lower watts.
 If you have more complex flavors like desserts, coffee or tobacco juices - you will want to use a higher wattage.